 "An idea is just an idea until you have a paying customer attached to it," Schroter said.
 "Anyone can discredit a simple idea, but no one can discredit paying customers."

-8 What's its price point?
+What's your price point?

 Charlie Harary, founder and partner of investment firm H3 & Co., said that while there are many ways to solve problems, great business ideas do it in a way that is less expensive than what the market will endure.

 "Once you have determined that you are solving a legitimate problem in a scalable way, you need to determine not only the value that it delivers to the world, but what people would pay for that value," Harary said.
 "Once you determine the price, then you can assess if your solution is businessworthy or not."

 Is there a sizable niche market for it?